 \subsection{Graph Construction}

-XGBoost \cite{chen2016xgboost} is a powerful ensemble method based on gradient-boosted decision trees.
-Compared to traditional gradient boosting machines (GBMs) \cite{friedman2002stochastic}, XGBoost introduces a regularized learning objective to reduce overfitting and improve generalization.
-In MOTGNN, we employ three XGBoost models, each trained independently to perform binary classification on the omics-specific datasets $X_{1}$, $X_{2}$, and $X_{3}$ alongside the binary response $Y$.
-Unlike random forest, which generates independent trees, each trained XGBoost model generates $M$ sequential decision trees, where every tree improves upon the residuals of the previous ones.
+XGBoost \citep{chen2016xgboost} is a powerful ensemble method based on gradient-boosted decision trees.
+Compared with traditional gradient boosting machines, it introduces a regularized learning objective to reduce overfitting and improve generalization.
+In MOTGNN, we employ three XGBoost models, each trained independently to perform binary classification on the omics-specific datasets $X_{1}$, $X_{2}$, and $X_{3}$ together with the binary response $Y$.
+Unlike random forests, which generate independent trees, each XGBoost model generates $M$ sequential decision trees, where every tree improves upon the residuals of the previous ones.
 During training, each tree selects a subset of features for node splits.
 We collect the union of all features used across the $M$ trees and define these as the selected features.
-This yields a supervised, tree-guided feature selection process that reduces the original feature dimensions from $p_1$, $p_2$, and $p_3$ to $p_1^*$, $p_2^*$, and $p_3^*$, respectively, where $p_{i}^* < p_{i}$ and $p_1^*\neq p_2^*\neq p_3^*$.
-The reduced dimensions preserve features with higher predictive importance, facilitating downstream graph construction and neural modeling.
+This yields a supervised, tree-guided feature selection process that reduces the original feature dimensions from $p_1$, $p_2$, and $p_3$ to $p_1^*$, $p_2^*$, and $p_3^*$, respectively, where $p_{i}^* < p_{i}$ and, in general, $p_1^*\neq p_2^*\neq p_3^*$.
+The reduced feature spaces preserve variables with higher predictive importance, facilitating downstream graph construction and neural modeling.

-Inspired by forgeNet \cite{kong2020forgenet}, which constructs feature graphs based on the structure of ensemble trees, we adapt this approach to build omics-specific undirected graphs from XGBoost models.
-Specifically, for each omics dataset, we treat each trained decision tree as a graph, where features involved in splits are nodes, and parent-child relationships form the undirected edges.
-Taking $X_1 \in \mathbb{R}^{n \times p_1}$ along with the binary outcome $Y$ as an example, suppose the XGBoost model generates $M$ sequential decision trees.
-Each tree is considered an undirected graph $G^m = (V^m, E^m)$ for $m = 1, 2, \ldots, M$.
-We then take the union of all tree-level graphs to form the aggregated graph $G_1 = (V_1, E_1)$ as:

-where the number of nodes in $G_1$ is $|V_1| = p_1^*$, and $p_{1}^* < p_{1}$.
-We also add self-loops to the adjacency matrices to preserve self-information in GNN message passing.
-A similar procedure generates $G_2$ and $G_3$ for the remaining two omics datasets.
+Inspired by forgeNet \citep{kong2020forgenet}, which constructs feature graphs based on the structure of ensemble trees, we adapt this idea to build omics-specific undirected graphs from XGBoost models.
+For each omics dataset, we treat each trained decision tree as a graph, where features involved in splits are represented as nodes and parent-child relationships form undirected edges.
+For example, consider $X_1 \in \mathbb{R}^{n \times p_1}$ and the binary outcome $Y$: if the XGBoost model generates $M$ sequential decision trees, each tree is viewed as an undirected graph $G^m = (V^m, E^m)$ for $m = 1, 2, \ldots, M$.
+We then take the union of all tree-level graphs to form an aggregated graph as where the number of nodes is $|V_1| = p_1^*$, and $p_{1}^* < p_{1}$.
+Self-loops are added to the adjacency matrices to preserve self-information in GNN message passing.
+The similar procedure is used to generate $G_2$ and $G_3$ for the remaining two omics datasets.